-a.
-Base Salary; Signing Bonus.
-The Executive's initial annual base salary shall be \$500,000 per year.
-The base salary shall be evaluated annually by the Board or the Compensation Committee of the Board (the "Compensation Committee"), commencing with base salary evaluations for 2021 unless otherwise determined by the Compensation Committee.
+(a) Base Salary.
+During the Term, the Executive's initial annual base salary shall be \$355,000.
+The base salary shall be evaluated periodically by the Board or the Compensation Committee of the Board (the "Compensation Committee").
 The base salary in effect at any given time is referred to herein as "Base Salary."
-The Base Salary shall be payable in a manner that is consistent with the Company's usual payroll practices for senior officers and employees.
-In addition, the Executive shall be eligible to receive a signing bonus of \$150,000.00 (gross), such payment to be made within thirty (30) days from the commencement of employment, subject to the
+The Base Salary shall be payable in a manner that is consistent with the Company's usual payroll practices for senior executives.